ShuaibinLi/RL_CARLA/README.md

     $ pip install -r requirements.txt
     $ pip install -e .
     ```
+   or you can install the package that you need by `pip/conda install [package name]`

 #### Start Training
 1. Open another(new) terminal, enter the CARLA root folder and launch CARLA service.